grass fed vs grain fed beef cows

 When it comes to the taste and flavor of Droewors, we believe that they both taste very similar and nearly indistinguishable.
 Some of our customers have said that they prefer the flavor of Grass Fed Droewors due to the fat being more 'buttery'.

 Less Fat.
-As mentioned above, Grass Fed Cattle have a leaner diet and typically more room to graze, both of which leads to less fat.
+Grass Fed cattle have a leaner diet and typically more room to graze, both of which leads to less fat.

 Omega-3 Fatty Acids.
 About 50% more than Grain Fed Beef.